vslotema/Automatic-Detection-and-Call-Type-Classification-of-Orcinus-Orca-Vocalizations/readme.md

 Required arguments:

 --data-dir
---pitch-shift 0 or 1 --time-stretch 0 or 1 --add-noise 0 or 1 -> set augmentation method to true with 1
+--pitch-shift 0 or 1 --time-stretch 0 or 1 --add-noise 0 or 1 -> set augmentation methods to true with 1